andre-brandao/pyprland/Getting-started.md

 windowrule = workspace special:scratch_term silent,$dropterm
 ```
 > [!note]
-> The same `bind` is used twice in this example, while it's not perfectly handled in pyprland, it remains useful
+> The same `bind` is used twice in this example, this will show one scratch after another, to synchronize several scratches just provide them all to the `toggle` command as in `pypr toggle stb stb-logs`

 ## Troubleshoot